Pueblo Revolt

-The Pueblo Revolt of 1680, also known as Popé's Rebellion or Popay's Rebellion, was an uprising of most of the indigenous Pueblo people against the Spanish colonizers in the province of Santa Fe de Nuevo México, larger than present-day New Mexico.
+The Pueblo Revolt of 1680, also known as Popé's Rebellion or Po'pay's Rebellion, was an uprising of most of the Indigenous Pueblo people against the Spanish colonists in the province of Santa Fe de Nuevo México, larger than present-day New Mexico.
+Persistent Spanish policies, coupled with incidents of brutality and cruelty such as those that occurred in 1599 and resulted in the Ácoma Massacre, stoked animosity and gave rise to the eventual Revolt of 1680.
+The persecution and mistreatment of Pueblo people who adhered to traditional religious practices was the most despised of these.
+Scholars consider it the first Native American religious traditionalist revitalization movement.
+The Spaniards were resolved to abolish pagan forms of worship and replace them with Christianity.
 The Pueblo Revolt killed 400 Spaniards and drove the remaining 2,000 settlers out of the province.
-The Spaniards reconquered New Mexico twelve years later.
+The Spaniards returned to New Mexico twelve years later.

 Background

 For more than 100 years beginning in 1540, the Pueblo people of present-day New Mexico were subjected to successive waves of soldiers, missionaries, and settlers.
 These encounters, referred to as entradas (incursions), were characterized by violent confrontations between Spanish colonists and Pueblo peoples.
-The Tiguex War, fought in the winter of 1540–41 by the expedition of Francisco Vásquez de Coronado against the twelve or thirteen pueblos of Tiwa Native Americans, was particularly destructive to Pueblo and Spanish relations.
+The Tiguex War, fought in the winter of 1540–41 by the expedition of Francisco Vázquez de Coronado against the twelve or thirteen pueblos of Tiwa Native Americans, was particularly destructive to Pueblo and Spanish relations.

-In 1598 Juan de Oñate led 129 soldiers and 10 Franciscan priests, plus a large number of women, children, servants, slaves, and livestock, into the Rio Grande valley of New Mexico.
+In 1598, Juan de Oñate led 129 soldiers and 10 Franciscan priests, plus a large number of women, children, servants, slaves, and livestock, into the Rio Grande valley of New Mexico.
 There were at the time approximately 40,000 Pueblo Native Americans inhabiting the region.
-Oñate put down a revolt at Acoma Pueblo by killing and enslaving hundreds of the Native Americans and sentencing all men 25 or older to have their foot cut off.
-The Acoma Massacre would instill fear of and anger at the Spanish in the region for years to come.
+Oñate put down a revolt at Acoma Pueblo by killing and enslaving hundreds of the Native Americans and sentencing all men 25 or older to have a foot cut off.
+A troop of seventy soldiers was dispatched to the cliff-top Pueblo of Acoma in 1599 to punish the Pueblo for the killing of twelve Spanish soldiers by a band of warriors.
+After two days of warfare, almost 600 Acoma men, women, and children were seized and enslaved, with many being legally convicted and disfigured as punishment for crimes against the Spanish Crown.
+The survivors fled as the Pueblo was destroyed by fire.
+The harshness with which the Acomas were punished left an unforgettable sense of Spanish cruelty.
+The Ácoma Massacre would instill fear of and anger at the Spanish in the region for years to come.
 Franciscan missionaries were assigned to several of the Pueblo towns to Christianize the natives.